impact

 Young

-Cynthia Young is an American curator and Director of the Robert Capa and Cornell Capa Archive at the International Center of Photography in New York.
-She has curated major exhibitions on the Spanish Civil War work of Robert Capa, Gerda Taro, and Chim, as well as projects devoted to Cornell Capa, Ralph Eugene Meatyard, Weegee, and climate change.
+is the Director of the Robert Capa and Cornell Capa Archive at the International Center of Photography in New York.
+She has curated many exhibitions about photography of the Spanish Civil War by Robert Capa, Gerda Taro and Chim, as well as exhibitions of the work of Cornell Capa, Ralph Eugene Meatyard and Weegee, and about climate change.